 Starting with The Sand Canyon Archaeological Project: Site Testing report in 1999, Crow Canyon archaeological reports began to be published in digital format and the Occasional Papers series ended.

-Each of the Occasional Papers are available for free download here, and printed volumes are available for purchase in the Crow Canyon Gift Shop.
+Each of the Occasional Papers are available for free download here

 The Architecture of Social Integration in Prehistoric Pueblos

 Edited by William D. Lipe and Michelle Hegmon

 Eleven archaeologists explore new ways of looking at the social functions of prehistoric Pueblo architecture.
 The contributors provide theoretical, historical, and cross-cultural perspectives on Pueblo architecture and social organization at scales of integration ranging from the household to the region.